Naman22311/naman22311/README.md

 🔬 Undergraduate Researcher at CoSY Lab, working on peptide toxicity classification
 🔬 Former Undergraduate Researcher at Ray Labs, developing neural networks for protein prediction
 💻 Full Stack Developer with experience in React.js, Flask, and MySQL
-🌱 Currently exploring Machine Learning and Data Science applications in healthcare
 ⚡ Fun fact: I'm passionate about using technology to solve real-world problems!

 ## 🛠️ Technologies & Tools